Fed up of noisy space heaters that run up your energy costs, or just don’t want to turn on the whole-house heating system?

 It looks a bit of a plain-jane, and the controls are a bit of a 90’s throwback… but so is the price.

 It’s a completely capable, powerful heater for easily the lowest price tag on (at the time of writing).
+Worth it if you just need efficient, reliable heating without the worry of budget or extra functionality.

 Last up, we have the Honeywell EnergySmart Heater.